 As recently as 2014 — a year before the Paris climate agreement — energy from solar and wind was cheaper than new coal and gas plants in 1 percent of the world.
 Now solar and wind provides the cheapest sources of new electricity in two-thirds of the world.
 By 2025 clean energy is expected to provide the cheapest new electricity in the entire world.
 By 2029 solar and wind electricity will be cheaper nearly everywhere than the electricity that existing fossil fuel plants will be able to provide.
 SOURCE: https://www.nytimes.com/2019/09/20/opinion/al-gore-climate-change.html?

 The best available technology for pulling carbon dioxide from the air is something called a tree.
 Planting additional trees is one of the easiest and most effective ways to remove and reduce greenhouse gases.
 There’s 400 gigatons of CO2 stored in 3 trillion existing trees.
-Planting 1.2 trillion new trees ( 200 per seven billion global citizens) around the world could absorb more carbon than humans create each year, as reported by the Crowther Lab.
+Planting 1.2 trillion new trees ( 200 per seven billion global citizens) around the world could absorb more carbon than humans create each year.
 SOURCE> https://www.eurekalert.org/pub_releases/2019-02/ez-pcc021119.php

 Some USA utilities have announced plans to close their coal burning power plants in favor of cheaper electricity from wind and solar farms connected to ever-cheaper battery storage.
 It was just was not imaginable five years ago how dramatically clean power and battery storage could beat natural gas.
 More corporations, companies, cities, states and provinces have pledged to do the same, making commitments to use 100 percent renewable energy.
 Many have already reached this goal.
 Efficiency improvements are slashing battery prices to make electric cars cheaper than gas cars by 2022.